• What mining equipment is used in surface mining?

 14Mar

-As a leading designer and manufacturer of mining equipment in Australia and across the world, Austin Engineering is proud of the part our company plays in mining operations.
+As a leading designer and manufacturer of mining equipment in Australia and across the world, Austin Engineering is proud of the part our company plays in global mining operations.

 Surface mining & underground mining operations: what is the difference?